DelarioNance/dsapy/notes/errors/ArrayList_errors.md

 Date: January 24, 2023

 ### Specific Errors
-1. When trying to run `from src.ArrayList import ArrayList` in the `dsapy/testing/unit/unit_ArrayList.py` file, the following error arose:
+1. When trying to run `from src.ArrayList import ArrayList` in the `dsapy/testing/unit/unit_ArrayList.py` file in VSCode with Code Runner, the following error arose:
 ```
 ModuleNotFoundError: No module named 'src'
 ```